taniatsq/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Enter an invalid command.
+Enter an invalid class index.
   * 1a1.
-MustVas shows an error message.

-* 1b.
-Enter an invalid class to select.
-  * 1a1.
-MustVas shows an error message that stated class does not exist.
+MustVas shows an error message stating the provided class index is invalid

   Use case ends.